-Q: What will this new wildlife resistant container look like?
+Q: What does the wildlife resistant container look like?
 How big are they?
 How do they work?

 A: The new 95-gallon, rolling wildlife resistant containers are manufactured by Rehrig Pacific Company.
 Containers weigh 45lbs and are 42.75” high, 30.25” wide, and 34.5” deep.
 Wheels are extra-large and field tested for compatibility with northern climates.

 The containers are certified by the Interagency Grizzly Bear Committee (IGBC) as bear resistant.
 IGBC certification means the containers have met minimum standards related to the effort which must be expended by grizzly bears to access the container’s contents.

 Additionally, the container is designed with residents in mind – an ergonomic locking mechanism allows the container to be easily opened by humans with one hand, but prevents bears, birds and other wildlife from accessing its contents.
 The locking mechanism also prevents lost lids and trash being blown around during wind events.

-On trash collection day, residents will place their new container along the curb at the end of their driveway.
-The City garbage trucks, outfitted with an automated lifting mechanism, will grab the container, lift it over the truck so the gravity lock opens the lid, dump its contents into the truck, and lower it back to the ground so the lid closes and locks.
+On trash collection day, residents place their container along the curb at the end of their driveway.
+The City garbage trucks, outfitted with an automated lifting mechanism, grabs the container, lifts it over the truck so the gravity lock opens the lid, dumps its contents into the truck, and lowers it back to the ground so the lid closes and locks.

 Click here to view full Rehrig wildlife resistant container specifications.

 Q: Do I have to get one of the new wildlife resistant containers?
-Why can’t I just use my own garbage cans I’ve always used?
+Why can’t I just use my own garbage cans?

-A: Effective July 1, 2020, curbside household garbage collection will shift to the new automated garbage collection system using the IGBC certified wildlife-resistant containers.
+A: Effective October 31, 2020, curbside household garbage collection shifted to the new automated garbage collection system using the IGBC certified wildlife-resistant containers.

 Household garbage left on the curb in other types of containers will not be collected by the City.
 Residents could be fined for leaving out garbage unattended in a non-approved container.